 Here is a look at some of the maps that were produced to show the consequences of a German victory in what was at the time called simply “the Great War”.

 Morgen die Ganze Welt!

 We begin with an alarmist map from 1917 (possibly 1918) that pulls together disparate quotes from a few military thinkers and quite a few more fantasists to argue that Germany’s war aims encompassed half the globe.
-It was clearly meant to cajole Americans into supporting the war and bears little relation to reality.
+It was clearly meant to cajole Americans into supporting the war and bore little relation to reality.

 A German Europe

 The British were less panicky, but this map published in The British Dominions Year Book 1918 still looks incredible in hindsight.
 It gives the Germans all of Eastern Europe, from Finland in the north to the Caucasus in the south, and has the Austrians seizing what are now Romania and Serbia.